-There are two main options for hotels in Varanasi.
+There are two main options for hotels in Varanasi, India.
 Hotels and guesthouses along the ghats of the Ganges River, or luxury hotels in sterile environments over the other side of the city.
 If you want to immerse yourself in Varanasi, which you should because it's a fascinating holy city, do stay in a hotel that faces the river so you can watch all the goings-on.
 It's mesmerizing!
-The only issue is that these hotels can be difficult to reach, as they're not accessibly by car, and the unsanitary conditions surrounding them can be a shock to some people.
+The only issue is that these hotels can be difficult to reach, as they're not accessible by car, and the unsanitary conditions surrounding them can be a shock to some people.
 The luxury heritage hotels do provide boat transport for guests who don't want to walk through the alleyways.
 Also note, riverside hotels generally don't serve meat or alcohol for religious reasons.
 You can drink alcohol in your room though.

 Here's the pick of the riverside hotels in Varanasi for all budgets.
 Substantial discounts are usually available during the low season (from April until September).